tatianeolivatto/ACR-Street-View/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was developed aiming to provide an object detector for ACRs (accessibility cyrb ramps) located in sidewalks covering Brazilian Cities (specifically São Paulo State).
+This project was developed aiming to provide an object detector for ACRs (accessibility curb ramps) located in sidewalks covering Brazilian Cities (specifically São Paulo State).

 ## Image Datasets used for training